Connect with others who understand.

 • Reducing corticosteroid use

 Another bone problem caused by SLE is avascular necrosis (AVN) — weakening of the bone caused by reduced blood flow and increased swelling within the bone.
+AVN may be caused by the inflammatory status of a person diagnosed with lupus or by chronic use of corticosteroids.
 This condition leads to tiny cracks in the bone and a collapse of the bone surface.
-Between 0.8 percent and 33 percent of people with lupus experience symptomatic AVN, according to research in the International Journal of Molecular Sciences.
+Between 0.8 percent and 33 percent of people with lupus experience symptomatic AVN.

-AVN mostly affects the hip joints and can lead to the following:
+AVN mostly affects the hip joints and can lead to:

 • Joint pain when doing weight-bearing activities